10 Things I Wish Everyone Knew About Rheumatoid Arthritis (RA)

 One of the most difficult things to deal with as a patient with an autoimmune arthritis disease is what’s known as a “loss of identity.”
 Many have to give up the jobs they’ve done for years, their favorite hobbies and sports.
 In addition, the obnoxious fatigue and overwhelming pain make it difficult for them to keep up with their friends and family, causing them to frequently cancel on social engagements.
 Suddenly, they no longer feel like the same person they once were, and they aren’t sure where to direct their anger, their energy, or their passion.
 There are wonderful organizations that help patients cope with their disease day-to-day by providing educational materials, support, and allowing them volunteering opportunities to help them feel empowered.

-Some organizations to check out would be the International Foundation for Autoimmune Arthritis, the American College of Rheumatology, the American Autoimmune Related Disease Association, National Institute of Arthritis, Musculoskeletal and Skin Diseases, and the Arthritis Foundation, as well as checking out RA Support pages on Facebook such as RA Chicks.
+Some organizations to check out would be the American College of Rheumatology, the American Autoimmune Related Disease Association, National Institute of Arthritis, Musculoskeletal and Skin Diseases, and the Arthritis Foundation, as well as checking out RA Support pages on Facebook such as RA Chicks.

 Want to turn your passion for wellbeing into a fulfilling career?
 Become a Certified Health Coach!
 Learn more here.